ProtopointLLC/bodybytes-firmware/docs/uboot.md

 #### `fit_get_size` - FIT header parser

 `fit_get_size` is a helper called by both loaders.
-It temporarily points the U-Boot FDT working pointer at `dram_staging` (where one block has already been read), calls `fdt header get fit_size totalsize` to extract the FIT's declared total size into `fit_size`, then restores the FDT pointer to `fdtcontroladdr` as a side-effect (using `;` so the restore does not affect the return value). `fdtcontroladdr` is U-Boot's live control FDT address, set before any env scripts run via `CONFIG_PREBOOT="fdt addr ${fdtcontroladdr}"`.
-It returns failure if the header is invalid, if `totalsize` cannot be read, or if `fit_size` is below 64 bytes or above `dram_staging_max`.
+It points the FDT working pointer at `dram_staging` (where one block has already been read), calls `fdt header get fit_size totalsize` to extract the declared size, then restores the pointer to `fdtcontroladdr`.
+Returns failure if the header is invalid or `fit_size` is below 64 bytes or above `dram_staging_max`.

 ### Env partition pre-programming

-U-Boot has two env sources: the compiled-in `default_environment[]` array and the env partition in NOR flash (offset `0x040000`, 4 KB, CRC32-prefixed).
-When the env partition CRC is valid, U-Boot loads from flash exclusively - the compiled-in defaults are never consulted.
-This means all boot variables must be present in the partition from the first flash.

-[`scripts/flash_nor_images.py`](../scripts/flash_nor_images.py) generates the env partition on the fly: it passes [`u-boot/board/bodybytes/bodybytes/bodybytes.env`](../u-boot/board/bodybytes/bodybytes/bodybytes.env) directly to [`u-boot/tools/mkenvimage`](../u-boot/tools/mkenvimage), producing a correctly formatted binary - 4-byte CRC32 header, null-terminated `key=value` pairs, 0xFF padding to 4 KB.
-No patching of the source file is needed; all layout values are variables defined within the env itself.
-The env partition is valid from the very first power-up.
+When the env partition CRC is valid, U-Boot loads from flash exclusively — compiled-in defaults are never consulted.
+All boot variables must therefore be present in the partition from the first flash. [`scripts/flash_nor_images.py`](../scripts/flash_nor_images.py) generates it via `mkenvimage`: 4-byte CRC32 header, null-terminated `key=value` pairs, 0xFF-padded to 4 KB.
+The env is valid from first power-up.

-The `u-boot-env` DTS partition does **not** carry `read-only;` in the **U-Boot** DTS (unlike the `u-boot`, `factory`, and `recovery` partitions) — this is what allows U-Boot's `saveenv` to write it.
-The **OpenWrt Linux** DTS does mark it `read-only;`, so `fw_setenv` cannot write to it without first loading `kmod-mtd-rw`.
-Either way, OpenWrt never writes to it for boot control - the bootcount mechanism uses the SYSCTL MEMO2 register instead (see [Boot counter](#boot-counter-failed-boot-recovery)), avoiding NOR write wear on every boot. `bootlimit=3` and `altbootcmd` are fixed in both the compiled-in env and the pre-programmed NOR partition and never need to change. `fw_printenv` can read the env for diagnostics; `fw_setenv` can write it if needed. `saveenv` from the U-Boot interactive prompt also writes the partition.
+The `u-boot-env` DTS partition has **no** `read-only;` in the **U-Boot** DTS — this is what allows `saveenv` to write it.
+The **OpenWrt** DTS marks it `read-only;`; `fw_setenv` needs `kmod-mtd-rw`.
+OpenWrt never writes to it for boot control — the bootcount mechanism uses SYSCTL MEMO2 instead (see [Boot counter](#boot-counter-failed-boot-recovery)). `fw_printenv` reads the env for diagnostics; `saveenv` at the U-Boot prompt restores compiled-in defaults to flash after an env-only erase.

-A blank or corrupt env partition falls back to the compiled-in defaults, so the device always boots.
-If the env partition is erased (e.g. by a U-Boot-only flash update), run `saveenv` at the U-Boot prompt to restore the compiled-in defaults to flash.
+A blank or corrupt env partition falls back to compiled-in defaults — the device always boots.

 ### Boot counter (failed-boot recovery)